-Creamy Vegetable Soup (without cream) is a vegan and gluten-free favorite that comes together in one pot.
-Filled with fiber and plant protein, this vegan soup recipe is pure comfort.
+Creamy Vegetable Soup (without cream) is made with wholesome ingredients and comes together in 1 pot.
+Filled with fiber and protein, this vegan vegetable soup is pure comfort.

 Why You'll Love this Creamy Vegetable Soup